Brian McKnight: Brian McKnight Music and Kobalt: Better (2015–2016)

 On August 14, 2015, McKnight released the single "Uh Oh Feeling", the first track from his album Better.
 It was released on his own label, Brian McKnight Music LLC via Kobalt Label Services.
-Better was released on February 26, 2016.
-The album received positive reviews.
+Better was released on February 26, 2016 and the album received positive reviews.

 SoNo Recording: An Evening with... and Genesis (2016–present)

-On September 23, 2016 (twenty years from the date of his studio album Anytime), McKnight released his first live CD, DVD and Blu-ray collection entitled An Evening with Brian McKnight (in partnership with independent recording label, SoNo Recording Group, via the Universal Music Group).
-The concert was recorded in Los Angeles, at the historic Saban Theatre.
+On September 23, 2016 (twenty years from the date of his studio album Anytime), McKnight released his first live CD, DVD and Blu-ray collection entitled An Evening with Brian McKnight (in partnership with independent recording label, SoNo Recording Group, via Universal Music Group).
+The concert was recorded at the historic Saban Theatre in Beverly Hills, California.
 The release includes fourteen songs performed live with his full band, plus three newly written and recorded songs.
-The first single, "Everything", reached the Top 20 on the national Adult Contemporary charts in September 2016.
-The CD version of the concert debuted on the Billboard R&B chart at number 13, as a Hot Shot Debut.
-Also included, is a duet with Gino Vannelli, on the song "Brothers in the End".
+The first single, "Everything", was in the Top 20 on the national Adult Contemporary charts in September 2016.
+The CD version of the concert debuted on the Billboard R&B chart at No. 13, as a Hot Shot Debut.
+Also included is a duet with Gino Vannelli, on the song "Brothers in the End".
 The Blu-ray and DVD version of the release premiered on the Billboard Music DVD chart at number 9.

 McKnight released the album Genesis on August 25, 2017.
 It featured three Top 30 Urban AC and AC hits: "Everything", "Forever" and "I Want U".
 Genesis premiered on the Nielsen SoundScan Top 10 Current R&B Albums and Top 20 Current Hip Hop/R&B Albums.
-The album was produced by Tim Kelley, part of the legendary duo Tim & Bob.
+The album was produced by Tim Kelley of the duo Tim & Bob.
 In January 2018, McKnight was nominated for two NAACP Image Awards.
 He was nominated for Outstanding Male Artist and Outstanding Album for Genesis (alongside Bruno Mars, Charlie Wilson, Kendrick Lamar, Jay-Z and Mary J Blige).

-In May 2018, McKnight announced he was working on his next studio album tentatively titled Bedtime Story, which would be 60 minutes of music "for the bedroom aka baby-making music".
+In May 2018, McKnight announced that he was working on his next studio album tentatively titled Bedtime Story, which would be 60 minutes of music "for the bedroom aka baby-making music".
 In 2021, Brian McKnight competed on The Masked Singer spin-off The Masked Dancer as "Cricket".